guardian/security-hq/hq/markdown/guardduty-sechub-common-problems.md

 # AWS GuardDuty Common Issues
 Right now, we don't have any of these to suggest remediation for.
-Please get in contact with DevX if you're unsure about something Guard Duty has flagged up
+Please get in contact with DevX if you're unsure about something GuardDuty has flagged up